Qualifications and durations

 *At the discretion of the Director of Studies, part time students may be able to have an extension of three months (giving a total of six months for the dissertation and an overall total registration period of 27 months).
 Students extending into their 3rd academic year may be liable for a pro-rated continuation fee.

-The MRes Economics programme is an intensive one-year taught programme which provides advanced training in economics, econometrics and research skills.
+The MRes Economics is an intensive one-year taught course which provides advanced training in economics, econometrics and research skills.

-This programme is therefore designed to suit those wishing to progress to PhD but also those needing research skills in their current profession.
+This course is therefore designed to suit those wishing to progress to PhD but also those needing research skills in their current profession.

 - a combination of the academic study of key theoretical and quantitative economics with the development of research and writing skills